 Judicial Council Committee's Note, 1979: This new section is a codification of Wisconsin case law.
 See Maryland Casualty Company v.
 Beleznay, 245 Wis.
-390, 14 N.W.2d 177 (1944), in which it is stated at page 393: "In Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin the running of the statute of limitations are running of the statute of limitations and the running of the statute of limitations are running of the statute of limitations and the running of the statute of limitations are running of the statute of limitations a sin limitations are not treated as statutes of repose.
-The limitation of actions is a right as well as a remedy, extinguishing the right on one side and creating a right on the other, which is as of high dignity as regards judicial remedies as any other right and it is a right which enjoys constitutional protection".
+390, 14 N.W.2d 177 (1944), in which it is stated at page 393: "In Wisconsin the running of the statute of limitations absolutely extinguishes the cause of action for in Wisconsin limitations are not treated as statutes of repose.
+The limitation of actions is a right as well as a remedy, extinguishing the right on one side and creating a right on the as wen as a remedy, extinguishing the right on one side and creating a right on the other, which is as of high dignity as regards judicial remedies as any other right and it is a right which enjoys constitutional protection".
 [Bill 326-A]